-Select 9 auc Select 9 additional credits from the following.
-ART 181 Graphic Design I 3 credits ART 187 Beginning Photoshop 3 credits CSL 115 Community Outreach Through Service Learning 1 to 2 credits MDC 168 Audio for Studio and Sound Reinforcement 3 credits MDC 252 Multi-Camera Video Field Production 3 credits MDC 253 Sports Video Production 3 credits THC 110 Acting I 3 credits THC 231 Stagecraft 3 credits THC 236 Introduction to Scene Design 3 credits
+Select 9 additional credits from the following:

+00.001 0 44. and the distriction of the state of the stat ART 181 Graphic Design I 3 credits ART 187 Beginning Photoshop 3 credits CSL 115 Community Outreach Through Service Learning 1 to 2 credits MDC 168 Audio for Studio and Sound Reinforcement 3 credits MDC 252 Multi-Camera Video Field Production 3 credits MDC 253 Sports Video Production 3 credits THC 110 Acting I 3 credits THC 231 Stagecraft 3 credits THC 236 Introduction to Scene Design 3 credits

-Written Communications I or higher 3 credits FNG 101
+ENG 101 Written Communications I or higher 3 credits

-Introduction to Media Communications 3 credits
+MDC 102 Introduction to Media Communications 3 credits

-Select a sufficient number of credits from the list of General Education courses on pages 50-51 to obtain the 18 credits required.
-You may not exceed nine credits in any GE category, with the exception of Health and Physical Education where the maximum is two
+Select a sufficient number of credits from the list of General Education courses on pages 51-52 to obtain the 18 credits required.
+You may not exceed nine credits in any GE category, with the exception of Health and Physical Education where the maximum is two credits.